xargs(1) — Linux manual page

 files and their use in the commands that xargs issues.
 If other

-tem during this time window to force the action of the commands
+filesystem during this time window to force the action of the

-xargs runs to apply to files that you didn't intend.
-For a more
+commands xargs runs to apply to files that you didn't intend.
+For

-detailed discussion of this and related problems, please refer to
+a more detailed discussion of this and related problems, please

-the ``Security Considerations'' chapter in the findutils Texinfo
+refer to the “Security Considerations” chapter in the findutils

-documentation.
-The -execdir option of find can often be used as a
+Texinfo documentation.
+The -execdir option of find can often be

 When you use the -I option, each line read from the input is